Australian Working Visas

 In this handy guide, we summarise the most common types.
 Read through all of them as some visas have big advantages over others.

-- 1) Travellers Company - If you are the type of person who would rather have a good time than worry about filling out government forms we explain how a travellers companies in Australia can assist.
+- 1) Travellers Company / Visa Agency - If you are the type of person who would rather have a good time than worry about filling out government forms here we explain how a visa company can assist.

 Most common types of Visas: